-Cybersecurity Risk is hierarchy of sub-risks, cybersecurity policy need to be developed as hierarchy
+Cybersecurity Risk is a hierarchy of sub-risks; cybersecurity policy needs to be developed as a hierarchy.

 The idea behind a risk hierarchy is that it allows organizations to prioritize their efforts and resources based on the most significant threats they face.